 Family Reunion and Integration Service

-Using a research model developed by IGHD researchers, this project aims to better understand the role of social networks in integration.
-It has explored the social connections amongst and between refugee families and their communities over time, and shown how these connections influence integration into a new location.
+Using a research model developed by IGHD researchers, and in partnership with Barnardo’s and British Red Cross, this project aims to better understand the role of social networks in integration.
+It has explored the social connections amongst and between refugee families and their communities over time, and has shown how these connections influence integration into a new location.
 Within the context of the FRIS extension period we aim to test the effectiveness of the Social Connections Mapping Tool (SCMT) questionnaire and embed it into practitioners’ work with recently recognised and reunited refugee families in the UK.
 The aim is to enhance casework delivery and integration planning.
 It is intended to be used as a practical tool to help measure, assess and review refugee families’ existing social connections.

 Staff: Alison Strang, Arek Dakessian, Leyla Kerlaff, Helen Baillot, Bryony Nisbet

 Full report available on request via IGHD Email Address

 Read the Pathways Final Report:Full report available on request via IGHD Email Address

 Social connections mapping in refugee integration support: Family Reunion Integration Service